AnnaKudriasheva/payment-demo-app/README.md

 Follow the instructions in your terminal:

-1. Copy generated ngrok `PUBLIC URL`
+1. Open VGS Inbound Route configuration
-2. Open VGS Inbound Route configuration
+2. Copy generated ngrok `PUBLIC URL`
-3. Set up `PUBLIC URL` as `Upstream host`
+3. Set up `PUBLIC URL` as `Upstream host` and save changes
 4. Open application and submit the form
 5. Check VGS Logs to see how data was transmitted